Munawwar/preact-islands-template/README.md

 Entry files to a page should placed in `client/pages/{name}/{name}.page.js`.
 Entry files should server render the entire page's HTML, that can optionally include islands from `client/pages/{name}/{name}.islands.js`.

 Islands javascript will be loaded on the client side.
-Other than islands javascript, no other javascript from *.page.jsx will load on the client side.
+Other than islands javascript, no other javascript from *.page.js will load on the client side.

 You will have to do at least a couple of things to production-ize this template: